Acts 17:24-34

 In God, all creatures live and move and have our being.
 God is the context in which we live.
 God provides the air that we breathe.
 He provides bodies that can process the food that he gives us.
 God is our environment.
 And he’s the environment of the unbeliever, too.
 The unbeliever rejects him.
 The unbeliever uses his good gifts to rebel against him.
 It’s like a little kid who wants to rebel against his father, but he needs to wait until his father is sitting down so he can sit on his lap in order to slap him in the face.
 He can’t reach.
 So he uses his father’s accommodation to rebel.

 It would require another sermon or two to unpack this short paragraph in great, in any of its rich detail, but we’ll just cover a few things here.
 What you need to see is that Paul has taught these Athenian philosophers a very, very basic theology.
 This is what all Christians believe and affirm about God, even if they don’t know the fulness of each proposition.
 In fact, this is the theology proper that we’re teaching to our children in Sunday School every single week.
 Keep in mind, for the crème de la crème of the Greco-Roman world, this is new news to them.
+Though God has hardwired their souls to recognize the truth of what Paul’s teaching them, they had never been exposed to the truth in that kind of clarity.
+All their reasoning had been conducted in the darkness of unbelief and it did not bring them here.
+Same thing with those you encounter today.
+This is new news to them.

 Now, let’s get a, just a brief exposure to what Paul is telling them here, see what kind of impact this has on the God-suppressing mind.
 Now let me just give you a basic division here in verses 24-28 or, as we go on.
-We’re going to look at verses 24-26, he teaches them really just a theology proper, just theology about God, who God is.
+We’re going to look at verses 24-26, he teaches them really a theology proper, just theology about God, who God is.
 In verses 27-29, he unpacks a few implications of that theology.
-Notice the use of the words “ought” and “should” in that section.
+Notice the use of the words ought and should in that section.
 And then he, in verses 30-31, he presses them for a verdict, call them to repentance.

 We’re awestruck by God’s power.
 We’re in awe at the magnitude of his being.
-He, who is above and beyond the stars, he, who is the Creator of time and space and everything that fills space, folks, that’s what’s at stake in the battle for the beginning.
+He, who is above and beyond the stars, he, who is the creator of time and space and everything that fills space, folks, that’s what’s at stake in the battle for the beginning.
 In protecting the literal interpretation of the opening chapters of Genesis, we cannot hedge on that at all.

-And watch where you’re sending your kids to college because the vast majority of Christian colleges and seminaries have abdicated on that point, compromising with philosophically, untenable, socially destructive theories of evolution.
+Time 0:32 And watch where you’re sending your kids to college because the vast majority of Christian colleges and seminaries have abdicated on that point, compromising with philosophically, untenable, socially destructive theories of evolution.
 The glory of God is at stake here, as well as the entire fabric of what God revealed, the redemption that he accomplished.
 We can never budge one iota on the clear, plain meaning of Scripture in Genesis.
 But that’s another sermon.

 Notice the next phrase in verse 24.
 “The God who made the world and everything it in, being,” what that’s word?
 “Lord,” right?
 “Being Lord of heaven and earth.”
 He’s Lord.
 God is absolutely sovereign.
 And not just over man, but over all spirits, angelic, as well as human.
 God is not one among a pantheon of deities.
 He does not share his glory.
 He’s sovereign over all, Lord of heaven and earth.
 Lord of angels and demons.
 Lord of kings and princes.
 Lord of governments and armies.
 He’s Lord over the massive humanity and over every individual human being, as well.

-Not only that, but as the Creator of all, as Lord over all, look at verses 24-25, “God does not live in temples made by man.”
+Not only that, but as the creator of all, as Lord over all, look at verses 24-25, “God does not live in temples made by man.”
 Obviously!
 “Nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything.”
 God is immaterial spirit.
 He’s unbound and limitless.
 He’s uncontained and infinite.
 And that means his Lordship extends everywhere his spirit extends, which is absolutely everywhere, including the immaterial parts, if I could put it that way, the immaterial things of individual men and women, like their thoughts, their emotions, their attitudes, their motives.
 He’s sovereign over that, too.
 He’s sovereign over all flesh and spirit, material and immaterial, as well.

 Man’s spirit is contained within his flesh, bound within the limitations of space and time.
 And since his very existence comes from God, his, since his soul was created by God, man is utterly dependent on God for everything.
 He gives nothing to man, to God to other men.
 He gives nothing.
 He’s the originator of nothing.
 He receives everything.

 God is not like man at all.
 God is self-existent.
 He is self-sustaining.
 God is the giver.
 He’s the source of all existence.
 He’s the source of all sustenance.
 He has no need, he has no weakness, no unfulfilled desires.
 He is the God, verse 26, “who made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place.”
 Whereas God is infinite and limitless, man is finite and limited.
-He’s hemmed in by the God who “determined allotted period and the boundaries of their dwelling.”
+He’s hemmed in by the God who “determined allotted periods and the boundaries of their dwelling.”
 He’s contained.

 “God governs the earth by his good and wise providence.”